 Communication is also considered one of women's most significant abilities.
 Due to their enhanced communication skills, female managers excel at collaboration, engaging in meaningful and constructive dialogues, and creating stronger team bonds.
 Empathy and communication abilities allow female leaders to influence and engage others more effectively while enhancing the working environment for their teams.

 When it comes to the careers of women tech leaders, there’s a phenomenon referred to as the “glass cliff”.
 This phenomenon describes the idea that when a company is in trouble, a female leader is put in charge to save it.
 But why are women handed the reins when times are tough?

 According to a recent Harvard Business Review research, women tend to perform better in a crisis, demonstrating competencies that are considered crucial during an emergency, as well as vast interpersonal skills.
 Moreover, female leaders are more aware of their team's fears and concerns during a crisis, express more interest in their employees' well-being than their male counterparts and showcase more confidence in their plans.

 Women Leaders Can Help Bridge Gender Imbalances and Pay Gaps

-Despite decades of development, gender imbalances and wage gaps still exist in organizations and workplaces.
+Despite decades of development, gender imbalances and wage gaps still exist in organisations and workplaces.
 Clearly, the unconscious bias that women don't belong in senior-level positions plays a significant role in preserving these inequalities.
 One possible and practical answer to closing the gender gaps is offering women more IT leadership positions.